The64thGamer/cheeseepedia/content/y8v91yyrwm7te0kw/content.md

 ***Chuck E. Cheese International Show 2 2023*** is the Spring show released on April 17, 2023 featuring a variety of songs released from 2016-2019.
 This show is intended for all international locations to play.
-(Excluding Canada, Puerto Rico, and Mexico) Mexico will play the {{< wiki-link "Chuck E. Cheese Kidz Bop Show 2023" >}} while Canada and Puerto Rico play the {{< wiki-link "Chuck E. Cheese Spring Show 2023" >}} The automatic live is Spring Break Break Dance.
+(Excluding Canada, Puerto Rico, and Mexico) Mexico will play the [Chuck E. Cheese Kidz Bop Show 2023] while Canada and Puerto Rico play the [Chuck E. Cheese Spring Show 2023] The automatic live is Spring Break Break Dance.

 ## Show List:
 1. **Intermission 1**